Asperger's Syndrome (Autism) Treatment FAQ – Frequently Asked Questions

 Q: What can I expect after the treatment?

 A: After a successful treatment, the client will experience great change as they adapt to a so-called normal way of living, one that they never have experienced before.
-Thus, they will often go through the developmental steps that they have missed out on due to their autism.
-As an example the client might have to learn to crawl/talk, depending on age and other factors.
+This new sensation of the world suddenly being present can be quite exhilarating for some, and concerning to others.

 Q: If the client has many different diagnoses, will all other symptoms disappear as well?

-A: This process works only for autism and thus it does not necessarily affect any other symptoms from these other diagnoses.
-However, if the other symptoms were a result of the autism, we would expect them to disappear with time.
+A: This process works only for Asperger's and thus it does not necessarily affect any other symptoms from these other diagnoses.
+However, if the other symptoms were a result of the Asperger's, we would expect them to disappear with time.

 Q: Is the effect of the treatment permanent?